 Undermining the objectives of the Association as set out in Art.
 1;

-Injuring the reputation and/or the activities of the Association;
+Injuring the reputation and/or the activities of the Association as set out in Art.
+2;

 Exposing the Association and/or one or several members of the Association to any legal risks that result from the application of an EU or non-EU law;